 - COVID-19 Screening Questionnaires prior to and on the day of appointment

-- Patients use hand sanitizer upon entry and wear a mask until we are ready to begin treatment
+- Patients will wear a mask until we are ready to begin treatment

 - Only patients with appointments (with one caregiver) to enter the office

-- Temperature checks with no-touch thermometer for all staff and patients (and caregivers) upon entry
+- Temperature checks with no-touch thermometer for all staff upon entry

 - Clear barriers at reception and check-out counters

-- N95 (or equivalent) respirators worn at all times by clinical staff
+- Masks worn at all times by clinical staff

 - Washable or disposable gowns, face shields and head coverings worn for any procedure likely to generate aerosol or splatter